pstyp/fortuneteller/README.md

 ![risk](https://github.com/pstyp/images/blob/master/risk_ass2.png)

 As part of the project, I conducted a comprehensive risk assessment.
 I tried to include all risks I thought would be significant.
-Nevertheless, it is possible I forgot to include some risks.
-At the end of the project I revisited my risk assessment.
+Nevertheless, it is possible that I forgot to include some risks.
+At the beginning of the project I only made a short lists of risks which was then transformed into the table you can see below.
+At the end of the project I revisited my risk assessment and tried to determine what kind of problems have occured for future reference.

 You can view me risk assessment here: https://docs.google.com/spreadsheets/d/1hV65p2aIRSzcAKAiYkczFPUz5rHyst5qW958FkKglDg/edit?usp=sharing